EmmaLiTsai/recoverKBTDR/README.md

     ## 4          600    13.440813
     ## 5          800    18.414504

-Step two: Remove the left-leaning arc across the record created by the KBTDR arm.
+Step three: Remove the left-leaning arc across the record created by the KBTDR arm.
 This function removes the curvilinear nature of the original record, such that it becomes a function.